TheRevenant04/UbiquitousDiaries/README.md

 1. Run the project.
    >(path to your project)$python manage.py runserver

-1.Open a browser and enter the following URL
+1. Open a browser and enter the following URL
   >127.0.0.1:8000